plgd-dev/doc/content/en/architecture/component-overview.md

 }
 ```

-Resource publish request is forwarded to the [Resource Aggregate](#resource-aggregate), which registers a new resource.
+A resource publish request is forwarded to the [Resource Aggregate](#resource-aggregate), which registers a new resource.
 This process makes the resource discoverable.
 The plgd.cloud starts observation of **every successfully published resource** by sending the [OBSERVE request](https://tools.ietf.org/html/rfc7641#section-1.2).
-Each of the received notification from the device is sent to the [Resource Aggregate](#resource-aggregate) to record the change.
+Each of the received notifications from the device is sent to the [Resource Aggregate](#resource-aggregate) to record the change.

-As the response to the resource observation request contains actual [representation](https://tools.ietf.org/html/rfc7641#section-1.1), CoAP Gateway doesn't have to pull the data at all.
+As the response to the resource observation request contains actual [representation](https://tools.ietf.org/html/rfc7641#section-1.1), the CoAP Gateway doesn't have to pull the data at all.
 Additional responses called [notifications](https://tools.ietf.org/html/rfc7641#section-3.2) are sent by the device whenever the representation of the device changes.

 #### Resource Publish & Subscription